sgofferj/EDIPTFT/Readme.md

 A library for controlling Electronic Assembly eDIPTFT displays.

-* copyright (c) 2015 by Stefan Lehmann
+Copyright (c) 2013 Stefan Gofferje.
+All rights reserved.

-* licensed under the GNU Lesser General Public Licens (LGPL)
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This is a fork of the [ediptft library][edip1] written by *Stefan Gofferje*.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

-As its original it is licensed under the GNU Lesser General Public License (LGPL).
-See the original copyright note at the bottom of this file.
+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 ## Features